Leveraging Time-Dependent Instrumental Noise for LISA SGWB Analysis: Validation: Simulation Based Inference Framework

 \subsection{SBI Implementation and Technical Details}

 \textbf{SBI Algorithm:} In this work, and the corresponding \texttt{saqqara} code, we use the Truncated Marginal Neural Ratio Estimation (TMNRE) algorithm~\cite{Miller:2021hys,Miller:2022shs}\footnote{Note this is not the only option, and the core aspects of our proposed framework will remain unchanged regardless of SBI algorithm, up to and including the compression aspect of the network design.
 Other options include Neural Likelihood Estimation (NLE)~\cite{Papamakarios:2016aaa,Alsing:2019xrx} or Neural Posterior Estimation (NPE)~\cite{Papamakarios:2016aaa} and their sequential versions.}.
-This is described in detail in Refs.~\cite{Alvey:2023pkx,Bhardwaj:2023xph,Miller:2021hys,Miller:2022shs}, see in particular Ref.~\cite{Alvey:2023npw} where the first version of \texttt{saqqara} was released.
+This is described in detail in Refs.~\cite{Alvey:2023pkx,Bhardwaj:2023xph,Miller:2021hys,Miller:2022shs}, see in particular Appendix D in Ref.~\cite{Alvey:2023npw} where the first version of \texttt{saqqara} was released and a detailed discussion surrounding the algorithm and design choices are presented.
 To recap, however, the key points of the method are: \begin{itemize}[leftmargin=*] \item Given simulation data $(x, \theta)$ such that $x \sim p(x | \theta)$, \emph{i.e.}, $x$ is sampled from the data likelihood under $\theta$, one can construct a binary classification problem between joint samples $(x, \theta) \sim p(x, \theta) = p(x | \theta) p(\theta)$ and marginal samples $(x, \theta) \sim p(x) p(\theta)$.
 Training data for the latter class is easy to generate from simulation data by simply permuting $\theta$ amongst examples or resampling $\theta \sim p(\theta)$.
-By parametrizing (typically through a neural network) a classifier $f_\phi(x, \theta)$ and optimising the binary cross entropy loss,
+By parametrizing (typically through a neural network) a classifier $f_\phi(x, \theta)$ and optimising the binary cross entropy loss (which is the standard choice for binary classification tasks to assign one of two classes to data examples, see e.g.~\cite{Miller:2022shs} for its use in the context of parameter estimation),